Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Introduction

-Some of the difficulties encountered in interpreting the recent summer blocking increase can be a consequence of the existing gaps in our understanding of GB.
-To address this issue, in a recent work \citet{hauser2024life} have adopted a Lagrangian PV perspective to understand the contribution of barotropic dynamics, nonlinear wave-eddy interactions and of moist processes to GB onset and persistence.
+Some of the difficulties encountered in interpreting the recent summer blocking increase are a consequence of the existing gaps in our understanding of GB.
+To address this issue, \citet{hauser2024life} recently adopted a Lagrangian potential vorticity (PV) perspective to understand the contribution of barotropic dynamics, nonlinear wave-eddy interactions and moist processes to GB onset and persistence.
 More specifically, moisture was shown to influence both the initiation and maintenance of GB through radiative effects and latent heat release, possibly explaining its longevity relative to blocking in other regions of the North Atlantic \citep{Wallace1981teleconnections,pfahl2015importance,hauser2024life}.
-Beside investigating onset and maintenance mechanisms, \citet{hauser2024life} have also classified GB into upstream and retrograding blocking regimes, two classes of blocks that differ in terms of onset pathway.
+Beside investigating onset and maintenance mechanisms, \citet{hauser2024life} also classified GB into upstream and retrograding blocking regimes, two classes of blocks that differ in terms of onset pathway.
 The former originates upstream of Greenland while the latter follows a retrograding trajectory with respect to the flow.
 Given that moist diabatic processes act throughout the whole GB trajectory, they are often underestimated using Eulerian frameworks focusing only on local, rather than remote, processes \citep[e.g.,][]{Teubler2023dry}, motivating a greater reliance on Lagrangian approaches when studying GB dynamics.

-Given the limitations associated with conventional Eulerian blocking definitions \citep{hauser2024life} and the recent GB observations, in this study we analyze the recent summer GB increase through a Lagrangian tracking algorithm, trying to understand whether the backtracking of geopotential height anomalies -- and the inclusion and consideration of remote influences on blocking onset -- can provide additional insights on the extreme ice-sheet melting that occurred in the past decades.
+Given the limitations associated with conventional Eulerian blocking definitions \citep{hauser2024life} and the GB observed trends, in this study we analyze the recent summer GB increase through a Lagrangian tracking algorithm, trying to understand whether the backtracking of geopotential height anomalies---and the inclusion and consideration of remote influences on blocking onset---can provide additional insights on the extreme ice sheet melting that occurred in the past decades.
 Moreover, following the approach of \citet{hauser2024life}, we separately examine trends in upstream and retrograding blocks to assess whether either type is driving the recent increase in summer blocking frequency.
-We provide additional insights on the features of these two families of blocking by developing an original classification method based on the wave breaking characteristics.
+We provide additional insights on the features of these two families of blocking by developing an original classification method based on the wave-breaking characteristics.